CalebDevany/DnDallE/README.md

 ## Usage

-On the home page of the application, you will see two forms: one for generating DnD characters and dialogue, and one for generating DnD character models and maps.
+On the home page of the application, you will see three forms: one for generating DnD characters, one for generating DnD monsters, and one for generating DnD characters models, monster models and maps.

 ## Character Generator